ClementRivaille/orchestre-js/README.md

 Players will start and stop on the next beat, and automatically stay in rhythm, acording to their type (relative or absolute).
 It's as simple as that!

+`play` or `stop` can be used just to ensure a player state: if you call `play` when a player is already playing, or stop when it isn't, nothing will happen.

 You can even call the function `toggle`, that just changes the player position between play and stop.

 ```javascript